serre chevalier powder

 Advanced snow lovers have heaps of challenging terrain to try.
 Casse du Boeuf is a broad black running down into Villenueve and the La Voie Jackson run above Le Monêtier is another favourite.

-There’s loads of free-riding terrain up the mountain and within the trees above Chantemerle.
 The area is littered with natural obstacles (especially on Cucumelle) and you’ll find five fully equipped snowparks and two Boardercross’ at the top of Grande Alpe and near the Rocher Blanc chairlift.

-Serre Chevalier Apres Ski
+Serre Chevalier Restaurants

 You’ll find plenty of restaurants in the valley to suit every palette including pizzerias, steak houses and traditional French bistros.
 Restaurant 34 is famed for its fondues and Capassa is nice for a casual pizza night.
 Traditional French cuisine can be enjoyed at The Marotte, set in a small stone building in Villeneuve or Auberge du Choucas in Monêtier.
 For an evening of fine dining and smart drinks, the Peche Gourmand is a top establishment and Le Loup Blanc is also highly noteworthy.